VishnuJha01/SmartPark_Project_V2/README.md

-#  Vehicle Parking App – V2
+#  SmartPark – Vehicle Parking App

 A full-stack, multi-user **4-wheeler parking management system** built using Flask and VueJS.
 The application efficiently manages parking lots, parking spots, and vehicle reservations with role-based access for **Admin** and **User**.